 Moreover, over 70% of the Brahmins (highest caste in Hinduism) belong to R1a1 haplogroup according to genetic research presented on Eupedia.
-This “Sarmatian” haplogroup is now most dominant in Poland. (cca 60%)
+This “Sarmatian” haplogroup is now most dominant in Poland. (

-So in conclusion, we have people from India living on Balkan for millennia, and we have people in North India tracing their origin to Balkans and no mainstream theory to explain this.
+Anyway, in conclusion: we have people from India living in Balkans for millennia, and we have people in North India tracing their origin to Balkans and no mainstream theory to explain this.